nansencenter/DAPPER/README.md

 ![EnKF - Lorenz'63](./figs/l63_ens_animated.gif)

-* Quality-controlled templates for "twin experiments", where you
+* DAPPER is a platform for quality-controlled "twin experiments", where you
   * Specify your model
   * Generate a synthetic truth
   * Generate synthetic obs